 Day 1: Arrive at Tribhuvan International Airport in Kathmandu and a representative of Unique Nepal Adventure Trek will welcome and transfer you to your selected hotel by private vehicle.

 Day 2: Fly from Kathmandu to Paro (2250m).
-This flight into Paro is one of the most spectacular mountain flights to take, as it flies past Everest, Makalu, Kanchenjunga and many more peaks.
+This flight into Paro is one of the most spectacular mountain flights to take, as it flies past Everest, Makalu, Kanchenjunga, and many more peaks.
 The flight takes around an hour and a half.
-We will then go to our hotel and take refreshment and visit Ta Dzong (National Museum) and visit Paro Rinpung Dzong.
+We will then go to our hotel and take refreshments and visit Ta Dzong (National Museum) and visit Paro Rinpung Dzong.

 Day 4: Paro – Chonana

 Distance 14 km, 4-5 hours, camp altitude 3500m.

 Start the trek from Olathang 1.5 km from Paro town.
 Most of the days walk is a gradual climb through the pine forests.
 Along the trail, you pass through some beautiful farmhouses built in typical Bhutanese architects.
 The view of the Paro valley from the trail is also excellent.

 Distance 16 km 5-6 hours, camp altitude 3500m.

 You trek uphill for most of the day with plenty of rests on the way to the Chelela pass (3700m).
 The trail takes you through forests filled with primula, rhododendron, and many other species of plants and trees.
 After crossing the pass, the trail goes along the ridge of Chelela with clear views of the Himalayan mountain ranges.

 Distance 15 km, 5-6 hours, camp altitude 3850m.